leonardopsantana/OnePercentBetter/README.md

   Danger - automated messages on PRs
     Created a rule to not allow empty PRs
-    Thanks the developer for a new PR :)
+    Thanks the developer for a new PR and others messages in PRs:)

   KTLint - lint for kotlin classes
     Helps write better code with formatting and a set of default rules (https://github.com/pinterest/ktlint)

+  DETEKT - Helps write better code by checking the code increasing the quality (https://github.com/detekt/detekt)